Larry Dupree: University of Florida

-Later years
+Later life

 After graduating from the University of Florida, Dupree returned to Baker County, Florida, where he lived his entire life.
 For many years, he was the manager of an Oldsmobile car dealership in Jacksonville.

 Dupree was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1968.
 In 2014, after being diagnosed with lung cancer, Dupree died of a heart attack at Ed Fraser Memorial Hospital in Macclenny.